 - How long is the waiting list?

-The waiting list is approximately two years.
+The waiting list is approximately three years.

 - How many students are accepted?